Gale International: History

-U.S. Development
+Projects

 Notable U.S. projects include the relocation of the U.S. headquarters of Sanofi-Aventis Group to Bridgewater, New Jersey, in a $250 million lease transaction.
 One Lincoln Street, a landmark 1.1M SF speculative office tower in Boston’s Financial District, was 100% leased to State Street Financial while under construction and subsequently sold in 2004 for $705 million, which was, at the time, the most valuable commercial real estate transaction in Boston's history.

 The Gale Company’s first golf course-centric master planned community was the Ibis Golf and Country Club in West Palm Beach, comprising 2,500 homes and three Nicklaus golf courses, completed in 1996.
 One of the company’s noteworthy mixed-use projects is the Green at Florham Park (New Jersey), a 270-acre joint venture with The Rockefeller Group that includes a new headquarters and training facility for the New York Jets professional football team, age-restricted housing, a luxury hotel and an office complex.

 Recent projects include the 21W20 residential condominium in New York City’s Flatiron District, and the Campus at Greenhill, a 300,000 SF Class A office complex located on 104 acres, in Wallingford, CT.

 In February 2022, Daniel Gale Sotheby's International Realty celebrated its centennial with a celebration at the UBS Arena in New York.

-International Development

-In 2004 Stan Gale created Gale International to focus on international development.
-The company serves as the principal developer of Songdo International Business District (Songdo IBD), a 1500-acre (6 sq km) greenfield city-scale project located on the west coast of South Korea.
-In this endeavor, Gale partnered with leading urban development companies, such as Nicklaus Design, Kohn Pedersen Fox, Arup Engineering, Whitman Strategy Group, United Technologies, Cisco Systems, Parsons Brinckerhoff, among others.

-In 2009 Gale International served as the master plan developer for the 1,700-acre (7 sq km) Meixi Lake development project, located in Changsha, Hunan Province.
-The master plan was then executed by the Changsha Municipal Government and local authorities.
+Songdo International Business District (South Korea)

+Gale International has served as a principal developer of Songdo IBD, a 1,500-acre master-planned district in the Incheon Free Economic Zone built on reclaimed land on the coast of Incheon, South Korea.

+In June 2017, the U.S. Green Building Council (USGBC) announced Songdo IBD as the first project to earn LEED for Communities precertification under its LEED Cities and Communities framework.

+Meixi Lake District (China)

+Gale International has signed an agreement with the Changsha municipal government to develop the Meixi Lake District (also known as Meixi Lake ecocity), a planned district projected to house up to 180,000 residents on roughly 1,675 acres.

+21W20 (New York City)

+In 2017, the International WELL Building Institute (IWBI) reported that 21W20, a residential project in Manhattan developed by Gale International, became the first multifamily residential project certified under the WELL Building Standard.

+Selected earlier U.S. developments (The Gale Company)

+Before the Mack-Cali acquisition, The Gale Company participated in various U.S. commercial real estate transactions, including: